Digital divide: Economic gap in the United States

 According to a Pew Research Center survey of U.S. adults executed from January 25 to February 8, 2021, the digital lives of Americans with high and low incomes are varied.
-Conversely, the proportion of Americans that use home internet or cell phones has maintained constant between 2019 and 2021.
+Conversely, the proportion of Americans who use home internet or cell phones has remained constant between 2019 and 2021.
 "Multiple devices enable more diverse and productive online engagement, affecting economic and educational outcomes."
-A quarter of those with yearly average earnings under $30,000 (24%) says they don't own smartphones.
-Four out of every ten low-income people (43%) do not have home internet access or a computer (43%).
-Furthermore, the more significant part of lower-income Americans does not own a tablet device.
+A quarter of those with yearly average earnings under $30,000 (24%) say they do not own smartphones.
+Four out of every ten low-income people (43%) do not have home internet access or a computer.
+Furthermore, the majority of lower-income Americans do not own a tablet device.

-On the other hand, every technology is practically universal among people earning $100,000 or higher per year.
+On the other hand, every technology is practically universal among people earning $100,000 or more per year.
 Americans with larger family incomes are also more likely to buy a variety of internet-connected products.
-Wi-Fi at home, a smartphone, a computer, and a tablet are used by around six out of ten families making $100,000 or more per year, compared to 23 percent in the lesser household.
+Wi-Fi at home, a smartphone, a computer, and a tablet are used by around six out of ten families making $100,000 or more per year, compared to 23% of lower-income households.

 Racial gap in the United States

 Although many groups in society are affected by a lack of access to computers or the Internet, communities of color are specifically observed to be negatively affected by the digital divide.
-"Urban areas also exhibit neighborhood-level divides due to affordability, infrastructure quality, and localized socio-economic differences."
+Urban areas also exhibit neighborhood-level divides due to affordability, infrastructure quality, and localized socio-economic differences.
 Pew research shows that as of 2021, home broadband rates are 81% for White households, 71% for Black households and 65% for Hispanic households.
 While 63% of adults find the lack of broadband to be a disadvantage, only 49% of White adults do.
 Smartphone and tablet ownership remains consistent with about 8 out of 10 Black, White, and Hispanic individuals reporting owning a smartphone and half owning a tablet.
 A 2021 survey found that a quarter of Hispanics rely on their smartphone and do not have access to broadband.
+However, while language, transportation and other obstacles may exist, an increasingly higher percentage of Latino population live in urban areas where access to public library broadband services are generally available.